-If you suspect your provider of improper or fraudulent activities involving the deposit of your federal taxes or the filing of your returns, you can file a complaint using Form 14157 Complaint: Tax Return Preparer.
+If you suspect your provider of improper or fraudulent activities involving the deposit of your federal taxes or the filing of your returns, you can file a complaint using Form 14157 Complaint: Tax Return Preparer (PDF).
 The IRS has streamlined the process to file Form 14157.
 You can mail the form, or fax it to 1-855-889-7957.
 Once received, the PSP-identified complaints will receive expedited handling and investigation.

 Reporting Agents (RAF)